All About Winter Touring in Caravans and Motorhomes

 Condensation on a motorhome windscreen can be an issue

-Motorhomes often have the drawback of having a large single glazed windscreen and side cab windows, which have the potential to lose a great deal of heat.
+Motorhomes and campervans often have the drawback of having a large single glazed windscreen and side cab windows, which have the potential to lose a great deal of heat.
 It is therefore a good idea to insulate this glass area.

 An insulated cover for the cab windscreen can help keep a motorhome snug, external type shown